 Newcomb Construction donated $10,000 to Middleton's Friends of Pheasant Branch Conservancy to support their work in restoring, preserving, and protecting this natural area along the Pheasant Branch creek.
 "I run [the bike trail] with my colleagues at least once a week...
 My son's cross-county team practices on the trails.
 And evey time I come out here it is better than the last," said president Bret Newcomb.
 In a rapidly developing city, the 600-acre conservancy is a regional gem that we are lucky to have and happy to support.

-Newcomb Construction hosted our annual Thanksgiving Feast on Wednesday, November 14th on the third floor of the Spectrum jobsite in Middleton.
-About 90 people attended including John K. Livesey (the building owner), Newcomb field and office employees, and dozens of subcontractors and suppliers for the project.
+This year, Newcomb Construction hosted our 4th annual Thanksgiving Feast at the Fiskars jobsite in Middleton.
+About 90 people attended including the building owner, future tenants, Newcomb field and office employees, and dozens of subcontractors and suppliers for the project.
 Hot turkey, gravy, stuffing, rolls, mashed potatoes, fresh fruit, cranberry sauce, and pumpkin pie were served as a thank you for everyone's hard work on the project.